Hello Everyone, this week your editor is Dharminder.

-I am back again with another edition of This Week in Security, This time I have security news about a Zero-Day in Internet Explorer (IE), Fantasy data wiper, COVID-bit attack method and Phishing
+I am back again with another edition of This Week in Security, This week I have looked at

 We in F5 SIRT invest lot of time to understand the frequently changing behaviour of bad actors.
 Bad actors are a threat to your business, your reputation, your livelihood.
 That’s why we take the security of your business seriously.
 When you’re under attack, we’ll work quickly to effectively mitigate attacks and vulnerabilities, and get you back up and running.
 So next time you are under security emergency please contact F5 SIRT.